johnyo/ArduCopterHexa/README.md

 ArduCopterHexa
 ==============

-RFID sensing hexacopter using Arducopter platform.
+RFID sensing hexacopter using the Arducopter platform.